Sdcantwell3/Covid_deaths_pop_density/README.md

 - We felt that the question and data would give us the ability to use a wide range of the skills we learned in class.

 ## Sourcing the Data
-Below are the websites that we utiilized to collect our data for the Analysis.
+Below are the websites that we utilized to collect our data for the Analysis.

 - COVID19_state.csv